Boeing 367-80: Design and development

 The Dash 80 fuselage was wide enough at 132 in for five-abreast seating; two on one side of the aisle and three on the other.
 The fuselage diameter for the production KC-135 was widened to 144 in and Boeing originally hoped to build the 707 fuselage with that width.
 By the time the Boeing company committed to production, the decision had been made to design the production model 707 as a six-abreast design, with a larger 148 in fuselage, after C. R. Smith, CEO of American Airlines, told Boeing he wouldn't buy the 707 unless it was an inch wider than the then-proposed Douglas DC-8 passenger jet.
 This decision did not unduly delay the introduction of the production model since the -80 had been largely hand-built, using little production tooling.

-Tex Johnston noted, "Months before the Comet's tragic vulnerability became known, Boeing engineers specified aluminum skin of a significantly thicker gauge.
+Boeing test pilot Alvin "Tex" Johnston noted, "Months before the Comet's tragic vulnerability became known, Boeing engineers specified aluminum skin of a significantly thicker gauge.
 In addition, they welded titanium 'tear stoppers' at frequent intervals inside the skin, including plug-type doors that sealed tighter as the cabin pressure differential increased at higher altitudes, switched to triple-strength round-corner windows, and used spot welds (instead of rivets) and a twenty-inch circumferential rib spacing.
-Boeing subjected a Dash 80 (707) fuselage of that design to thousands of pressurization cycles, proving the validity of the structure."
+Boeing subjected the Dash 80 (707) fuselage of that design to thousands of pressurization cycles, proving the validity of the structure."